palantir/gradle-graal/README.md

         * `windowsVsEdition`: the edition of Visual Studio to use (can be either `Community`, `Professional` or `Enterprise`, by default a search will be performed and the biggest will be selected)
         * `windowsVsVarsPath`: path to vcvars64.bat (optional, if it's set it will disable the 2 searches for `vsVersion` and `vsEdition`)

+**Code selection controls**
+* `jarTaskName`: the task on the current project that emits a `.jar` file whose contents are the current module's contributions to the executable file.
+This defaults to 'jar'.
+* `configurationName`: the `Configuration` of the current project to use when selecting dependencies to contribute to the executable file.
+This defaults to 'runtimeClasspath'.

 **`native-image` controls**
 * `outputName`: the name to use for the image output